 - Always purchase from a reputable supplier, never a dealer.
 If the product is available in bulk, it is likely the supply chain has been compromised.

 At Eagle Protect™, we supply the highest quality and responsibly sourced product to protect you and your business.
-In addition to the requirements set out in our Eagle Supplier Code of Conduct, we are also proud to be the Worlds’ only disposable glove & PPE clothing specialist to be a Certified B Corporation®.
+In addition to the requirements set out in our Eagle Supplier Code of Conduct, we are also proud to be the worlds’ only disposable glove & PPE clothing specialist to be a Certified B Corporation.
 This transparency allows us to maintain and hold our manufacturers accountable for product standards and quality of manufacturing, despite the pressures of the pandemic.
+Our team of experts is ready to help you with any questions you may have.

 Lynda Ronaldson, VP Marketing